Athletic Training, Master of

 • Opportunities to pursue additional curricular goals such as minors, certificates and study abroad programs

-• SLU is home to the only NCAA Division I athletic program in the city of St. Louis.
+• SLU is home to the only NCAA Division I athletic program in the city of St. Louis

-• Highly accessible faculty
+• Highly qualified and accessible faculty

 • Interprofessional focus of core curriculum to build a team approach to health care